-Course Name Readings in Religion Semester, Year 1st semester Number of Credits 2 Credits Course level 1000 Course Number 027030 Instructor(s) (Institution) RICHARDSON Peter Course Objectives The aim of this course is to introduce students to some of the important ideas and issues related to Christianity, Islam, Buddhism, and atheism.
-The objective is to expose students to these ideas through a variey of representative readings while encouraging students to discuss and look for their own connections between the texts.
-Course Goals The goals of the course include: [1] Improving students' reading comprehension skills through exposure to texts related to religion.
+Course Name Readings in Religion Semester, Year 1st semester Number of Credits 2 Credits Course level 1000 Course Number 027030 Instructor(s) (Institution) RICHARDSON Peter Course Objectives The aim of this course is to introduce students to s Islam, Buddhism, and atheism.
+The objective representative readings while encouraging student texts. is to expose students to the hese ideas through a variey of Course Goals The goals of the course include: [1] Improving students' reading comprehension skills through exposure to texts related to religion.
 [2] Encouraging students to learn about each religion through the study of primary texts rather than reading what people from one religion say about another religion.
 [3] Developing students' abilities to express and discuss their feelings and ideas about the nature of reality and the various possibilities of an ultimate meaning or no meaning at all.
 Course Schedule Below is a provisional outline of the topics covered during this course.
-Week 1: Introduction to the course Week 2: An Introduction to Christianity Week 3: Christianity: Readings from the Bible Week 4: Exploring contemporary Christianity Week 5: An Introduction to Islam Week 6: Islam: Readings from the Quran Week 7: Exploring contemporary Islam Week 8: Review of the course and test Week 9: An Introduction to Buddhism Week 10: Exploring Zen Buddhism Week 11: Exploring Jodo-Shinshu Buddhism Week 13: Atheism in Debates Week 14: Final Presentations Homework Week 15: Test and course review Students will be expected to positively do preparation for and review of lesson material.
+Week 1: Introduction to the course Week 2: An Introduction to Christianity Week 3: Christianity: Readings from the Bible Week 4: Exploring contemporary Christianity Week 5: An Introduction to Islam Week 6: Islam: Readings from the Quran Week 7: Exploring contemporary Islam Week 8: Review of the course and test Week 9: An Introduction to Buddhism Week 10: Exploring Zen Buddhism Week 11: Exploring Jodo-Shinshu Buddhism Week 12: Atheism: An Introduction Week 13: Atheism in Debates Week 14: Final Presentations Homework Week 15: Test and course review Students will be expected to positively do preparation for and review of lesson material.
 Instructors will give a general explanation regarding preparations for the course at the beginning of the semester, and will also provide specific instructions as appropriate throughout the semester regarding preparation for individual classes.
 Students will also be expected to proactively establish their own goals and learning plans and to carry them out by themselves.
 If students do not prepare adequately, they may fail to master the content of the course and consequently there is a possibility that they be unable to gain credit.
 Students are therefore strongly Grading System recommended to earnestly and systematically engage in preparation for classes.
-The class will be graded according to the following elements: • Level of active participation in the class: 20% • Midterm test: 30% • Final test and presentation: 50% Textbooks / Reading List Websites Website of Laboratory Additional Information Students with English language proficiency at or may register for this course. above advanced-intermediat e level (TOEFL-ITP score<500)
+The class will be graded according to the following elements: • Level of active participation in the class: 20% • Midterm test: 30% • Final test and presentation: 50% Textbooks / Reading List Websites Website of Laboratory Additional Information Students with English language proficiency at or above advanced-intermediate level (TOEFL-ITP score < 500) may register for this course.